sherlock-audit/2022-11-frankendao-judging/README.md

 Fixed: https://github.com/Solidity-Guild/FrankenDAO/pull/18

+This fix addresses the risk laid out in the issue, that a delegate may repeatedly propose to keep votes locked.

+We chose to not address the similar risk with voting because admins need to explicitly verify proposals before they can be voted on, so in the event this happens, admins would just hold off on verifying to give them a chance to undelegate.

+We decided to go this direction because the cooldown period would add extra complexity and slightly increase gas fees on txs that we plan to refund a lot of.

-# Issue M-7: Veto function should decrease proposalsPassed (and possibly proposalsCreated)
+# Issue M-10: Veto function should decrease proposalsPassed (and possibly proposalsCreated)

 Source: https://github.com/sherlock-audit/2022-11-frankendao-judging/issues/9